saucelabs/saucelabs-vusb-app/docs/CONTRIBUTING.md

 It is always best to discuss your plans beforehand, to ensure that your contribution is in line with our goals.

+- Regardless of the platform you are working on, you will need to have Node.js v14+ installed.
+You might want to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between the Node.js versions.
 - Fork the repository on GitHub

 > **NOTE:** You need to use yarn to be able to work on this project.
 Information no how to install yarn can be found